shun-li-casia/robotics_sdk_tda4vm/docker/setting_docker_ros1.md

     ```
     root@j7-evm:~/j7ros_home$ ./docker_build_ros1.sh
     ```
-    This step will take several minutes, and once "docker build" is completed, you can check the resulting Docker image with `docker images`.
+    This step will take several minutes depending on the network speed, and once "docker build" is completed, you can check the resulting Docker image with `docker images`.

-3. To start the Docker container:
+3. To start/run the Docker container:
     ```
     root@j7-evm:~/j7ros_home$ ./docker_run_ros1.sh
     ```
+    It is important to use `docker_run_ros1.sh` script to start a Docker container, since the script includes all the necessary settings to leverage all the cores and hardware accelerators of the TDA4 device.

 4. To build the ROS applications, inside the Docker container:
     ```
-    root@j7-docker:~/j7ros_home/ros_ws$ catkin_make --source src/jacinto_ros_perception/ros1
+    root@j7-docker:~/j7ros_home/ros_ws$ catkin_make --source /opt/robotics_sdk/ros1
     root@j7-docker:~/j7ros_home/ros_ws$ source devel/setup.bash
     ```

-## 2. Set Up Docker Environment on PC for Visualization
+## 2. Set Up Docker Environment on the Remote PC for Visualization

-You can choose any folder, but this section assumes installation is made under `${HOME}/j7ros_home`.
+You can choose any folder, but `init_setip.sh` script sets up `${HOME}/j7ros_home` as the working directory.

-1. To generate bash scripts for building and running a Docker image for the ROS 1 Docker container:
+1. To generate the scripts for building and running a Docker image for ROS 1 Noetic:
     ```
     user@pc:~/j7ros_home$ make scripts ROS_VER=1
     ```